4 Debt Repayment Methods To Explore

 Not everyone can come up with a DAM Payment.
 This method essentially turns your current minimum payments into a set, level-pay program until there is enough of a difference between your monthly payment and the decreasing minimum payments that you can switch to the Avalanche or Landslide.

 The Debt Snowball Method*

 The Debt Snowball repayment method works to get you a quick win by first eliminating your account with the smallest balance in the quickest time possible.
 A quick win can be just what you need to build the motivation to stick to your debt freedom plan.

-Use the PowerCash tool to free up an additional $50 to $200 or more in your household budget that you can use to accelerate your debt repayment (or accelerate your savings fund) with minimal pain and inconvenience.
-By taking just 10% of some of your “controllable” expenses such as groceries, dining out, entertainment, vacation and gift giving, PowerCash maximizes the human tendency to live within the amount of cash we leave ourselves to spend while designating a significant amount of cash to put toward your debt repayment plan.
+Use the PowerCash tool to free up an additional $50 to $200 or more in the household budget that you can use to accelerate your debt repayment (or accelerate your savings fund) with minimal pain and inconvenience.
+By taking just 10% of some of your “controllable” expenses such as groceries, dining out, entertainment, vacation, and gift-giving, PowerCash maximize the human tendency to live within the amount of cash we leave ourselves to spend while designating a significant amount of cash to put toward your debt repayment plan.